SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/WhatsTSF.md

 💡 In TSF, DOT files are used to visualize relationships like:

 [REQ-001] --> [TEST-001]

+#### This enables automatic generation of traceability diagrams for:

+- Requirements

+- Tests

+- Verification activities

+- Certification evidence

 ### 1.5.
 What is a Graph (in TSF context)